BBaysinger/bb-portfolio/docs/private-content-workflow.md

 Notes:

+- CV experience imports are intentionally controlled by `cv-experiences/order.yaml`, not by auto-importing every YAML file in the folder.
+This is the preferred workflow because it gives the developer explicit control over inclusion and ordering in Payload.
 - The root pull commands are meant for copying authored production content back into sibling `../cms-seedings` so local/dev imports can use the same content.
 - `content:pull:prod:cv-experiences` also syncs production CV logos into `../cms-seedings/cv-experience-logos/` before exporting YAML so the seedings stay importable.
 - Use `USE_GITHUB_SECRETS=true` or equivalent prod env access when invoking the backend export scripts directly.